MrAnchovy/kohana-module-smarty/README.md

 [Smarty](http://www.smarty.net) site.

-# Copyright
+### Copyright

 The Smarty module is copyright 2009 Mr Anchovy
   <http://www.mranchovy.com> email <mr.anchovy@mranchovy.com>
-Smarty is copyright
+Kohana is copyright 2008-2009 Kohana Team <http://kohanaphp.com/license.html>
-Kohana is copyright
+Smarty is copyright  copyright 2001-2005 New Digital Group, Inc.

-The **Smarty module** is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The Smarty module for Kohana is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.